-Day 2 will put the student in the playground of Software-Defined Radio, where every idea can be written to be simulated and then concretized to realize receivers and transmitters depending on the chosen hardware limitations:
+Day 2 will put the student in the playground of the Software-Defined Radio, where every idea can be written on a software to be simulated, and then concretized to realize receivers and transmitters depending on the chosen hardware limitations:

 Day 3 resumes and applies previous chapters to study physical intrusion systems and brings useful tricks for Red Team tests as well as pentests:

-Sébastien Dudek is the founder and a security engineer at PentHertz.
+Sébastien DUDEK is a security researcher at Trend Micro and founder of the PentHertz company specialized in radiocommunication and hardware security.
 He has been particularly passionate about flaws in radio-communication systems, and published researches on mobile security (baseband fuzzing, interception, mapping, etc.), and on data transmission systems using the power-line (Power-Line Communication, HomePlug AV) like domestic PLC plugs, as well as electric cars and charging stations.
-He also focuses on practical attacks with various technologies such as Wi-Fi, RFID and other systems that involve wireless communications.
+He also focuses on practical attacks with various technologies such as Wi-Fi, RFID, and other systems that involve wireless communications.